-We therefore work to ensure that all staff, patients, carers and stakeholders:
+We work to ensure that all staff, patients and carers:

 This means that equality and human rights are:

 - part of the personal development of all staff

 Our responsibilities for engaging and consulting with the public, including diverse and hard-to-reach communities, are set out in a number of documents including Section 242 of the Health and Social Care Act.

 We support our zero tolerance approach to all forms of discrimination with a number of networks to help staff speak up on any issues.
 Colleagues considering the impact of their service on the diverse groups of people we serve can also consult with these groups.